develpr/broken-cms-presentation/content.md

 #####and *not*...

-* this isn't a frontend tutorial, so I'll put together the markup, css, and js
+* we won't talk about the frontend much (this is for building the backend of the CMS application), so I'll put together the markup, css, and js
 * data model will be relatively simple for now - we can make it better later

 --------